mkdoc/mkcli/README.md

 #### Description

-The program description is created from all block level elements under the *Description* heading:
+The program description is created from all block level elements under the *DESCRIPTION* heading:

 ```markdown
 # Name